-Dr. Charmaine Wright is one of the program directors of the med-peds program.
+Charmaine, MD, MSHP Dr. Wright is Core Faculty in the Medicine-Pediatrics Program.
 She grew up in Illinois, then went to Harvard for college and medical school.
-She completed her residency in internal medicine and pediatrics at Harvard's Combined Med-Peds program and was selected chief her final year.
+She completed her residency in Internal Medicine and Pediatrics at Harvard's Combined Med-Peds Proram and was selected Chief her final year.
 During residency, she nurtured her interest in maternal-child health and nutrition throughout the lifespan.
-She completed a Robert Wood Johnson Clinical Scholars Program and Masters in Health Policy Research at the University of Pennsylvania, and is currently an Assistant Professor at Penn.
+She completed a Robert Wood Johnson Clinical Scholars Program and Masters in Health Policy Research at the University of Pennsylvania, and is currently as Assistant Professor at Penn.
 She works to understand the associations that exist between pregnancy behaviors, mother and child, and designs family weight loss interventions with and for vulnerable communities.
-She is a past Associate Program Director of Penn's Med-peds program and current mother of 2: Lydia 3yrs, and Luke 22 months.
-Current out-of-the-hospital activities include eating at Philadelphia's fabulous BYOB's with husband Sean at a ridiculously early time, acquiring baby sitter for said dinner, hiding her son's pacifier as she attempts to wean him from it, teaching her daughter about early 90's fashion and TV shows, and phone conversations with her large extended Jamaican family who always remind her that academic medicine is great, but that making an Olympic track team would be even better.
+She is a past Associate Program Director of Penn's Med-Peds Program and currently mother of 3 children.
+Current out-of-the-hospital activities include eating a Philadelphia's fabulous BYOB's with husband Sean at a ridiculously early time, acquiring baby sitter for said dinner, hiding her son's pacifier as she attempts to wean him from it, teaching her daughter about early 90's fashion and TV shows and phone conversations with her large extended Jamaican family who always remind her that academic medicine is great, but that making an Olympic track team would be even better.